-All students!
-We welcome all undergraduates and graduate students to attend.
+All university students!
+We welcome all undergraduates and graduate students of all skill levels to attend.
 Professionals and other guests are welcome to attend as mentors or volunteers.

 Nothing!
 The entire event and its amazing perks are free for all participants, including meals and snacks to keep you powered throughout the weekend, as well as workshops to help you get started and sharpen your hacking skills.

-Laptops, phones, chargers, and other tools you might need for your project.
-If you're staying overnight, bring the necessary toiletries, and possibly a sleeping bag.
+Enthusiasm!
+Laptops, phones, chargers, and other tools you might need for your project are also important!
+If you're staying overnight, be sure to bring the necessary toiletries and a sleeping bag.
 Additionally, please bring your official student ID or government ID (no photocopies allowed).

 Don't sweat it!
 You're free to join any existing team or form a new one when you get there.
 We'll also provide ample opportunities for hackers to meet each other and brainstorm some amazing ideas.

-There's no hard limit but we recommend teams be at most 4 people, as we only have prizes for 4 people per team.
+There is no hard limit, but we recommend teams be at most 4 people, as we only have prizes for 4 people per team.

 We'll have designated sleeping areas for hackers, but they will be on a first-come-first-serve basis.
 You're welcome and even encouraged to bring a sleeping bag!

 We love your enthusiasm!
 Volunteers and mentors can apply via the registration form above!
 If you have any questions regarding the position, please contact us at firstname.lastname@example.org - Be sure to mention it in the subject.
 See you soon!

 That's not actually a question, but if you've got one then we'll be happy to answer it!
 Reach out to us at email@example.com.